 The buyer must consider how external factors such as how negligence during production, or extreme weather during shipping could affect their product.

-It is important for the seller that the contract is worded correctly, such that any changes that could affect the product will by default include compensation or corresponding changes in the seller’s commitments.
+It is important for the seller that the contract is worded correctly, so that any changes which could affect the product are covered, with clear outcomes provided.

 Manufacturing risks are particularly common for products which are tailor-made or have unique specifications.
 Often the seller would be required to cover costs of any readjustments of the product until the buyer sees fit, because the product can’t be resold to other buyers.
 Such risks can be addressed as early as the product planning phase, which often means the buyer has to enter payment obligations at a much earlier stage of the transaction.

-Cargo and transport risks are reduced through cargo insurance, which is usually defined by standard international policy wordings (issued by the Institute of London Underwriters or the American Institute of Marine Underwriters).
+Cargo and transport risks can be reduced through cargo insurance, which is usually defined by standard international policy wordings (issued by the Institute of London Underwriters or the American Institute of Marine Underwriters).

 The agreed terms of delivery will usually state who is responsible for arranging insurance (the buyer or seller).

 If the buyer fails to insure (where it is his responsibility) the cargo shipment in a proper way, the insurance could be invalid if, for example, the port or transport route changes and the items arrive in damaged condition.

 Currency risk management is often misunderstood or neglected by businesses.
 Any business which purchases and sells products (or services) in multiple currencies should consider options to mitigate foreign exchange (FX) rate volatility.